smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Cross Join.md

 ---
-If you need to find reciprocals on a result set and presever NULL markers, you can use the following CASE statement.
+If you need to find reciprocals on a result set and preserve NULL markers, you can use the following CASE statement.

 ```sql
 SELECT  DISTINCT